 Evanston, IL 60208-4000

-The selection committee is comprised of the Training Director, members of the senior staff, and postdoctoral fellows.
+The selection committee is comprised of the Training Director, members of the senior staff, and Postdoctoral Fellows.
 Applications are reviewed with attention to "goodness of fit" between the applicant's training goals and clinical experience and the goals of the CAPS internship program.
-CAPS' selection process follows the Match Policies set by APPIC.
+CAPS's selection process follows the Match Policies set by APPIC.
 Applicants are also required to follow APPIC guidelines.

 The Selection Committee at CAPS will review applications between the second week of November and the second week of December.
 Invitations for phone interviews will be extended by the third Friday in December; other applicants will be notified of their status by e-mail.
 Phone interviews (50 minutes) will be scheduled for the first three weeks of January.
 Instructions for what to prepare for and expect in the interview will be provided to invited candidates.